 #35.
 Bee Orchid

-This sort of orchid is named after its shape and its ability to attract bees.
+This kind of orchid is named after its shape and its ability to attract bees.
 It can be found in a variety of colors but purple is one of the most common.
 It prefers average watering and moist but well-drained soil.

 This flower enjoys sunlight and can grow in sunny or partially shady locations.
 However, it is relatively sensitive to strong direct sunlight for the whole day and might burn.
 It is better grown indoor but can also develop well outdoor if the conditions are appropriate.